 Jim Ristine, a historic preservationist and art historian, is the founder and owner of Great Lakes Art Services of Leland, Michigan, as well as a licensed building contractor.
 He graduated with degrees in art history and religion from Denison University and in art history and museology from the University of Minnesota, and is currently pursuing graduate work in historic preservation at Eastern Michigan University.
 After curating at several museums in the Twin Cities, including the Minnesota Museum of Art, Jim founded Great Lakes Art Services in Milwaukee in 1987, which he relocated to Leland in 1989.
 Jim is a founding member of the Board of Directors of the Michigan Legacy Art Park in Thompsonville and serves on the Board of Preserve Historic Sleeping Bear.

 Jo Walker and her husband Jim have resided in Leelanau County full time since 2006.
 Prior to moving to Leland, she was a Relationship Manager/Account Executive for Aon Corporation, in Southfield, Michigan and has over 20 years commercial insurance experience.
 She served as President of her local Insurance Women’s Association.
-Since living in Leelanau County she has been very active with Leelanau Christian Neighbors, serving on the Executive Committee and is co-chair of Blessings in a Backpack and the annual Celebrate fundraiser along with being a shift leader at the Northport Food Pantry.
-Jo is treasurer for the League of Women Voters – Leelanau County and is also actively involved in the Leland Public Schools through the Bridge Connection Program.
-Other activities include shoreline evaluations for invasive species as a volunteer for the Leelanau Conservancy, the Conservation District and the Birchwood Shores Preservation Society.
-She serves on the Leelanau Schools fundraising committee and has volunteered for a number of Fishtown Preservation Society fundraisers.
+Jo is co-chair of Blessings in a Backpack, Volunteer Coordinator and previous manager of the Northport Food Pantry for Leelanau Christian Neighbors, and works on the annual Celebrate fundraiser.
+Jo is currently treasurer for the League of Women Voters – Leelanau County.
+Jo also serves on the FPS Development Committee and Events Committee.
+Jim and Jo have four children and six grandchildren.

 Dan White grew up in Troy, Ohio.
 He graduated from Capital University in Columbus with an honors degree in business administration and economics.
 He also played varsity football each year, lettering four times.
 Following graduation, he went to work for Ernst and Ernst, a national public accounting firm, before beginning a 34-year career in the insurance industry.
 Dan became the principal owner of several agencies through the course of his career.
 Dan has served on numerous committees and boards over the years.